LakePulse Survey: 3 summers, 680 lakes

-- 560 lakes selected in 7 core ecozones for a range of sizes, lake colour properties and land-use impacts.
+- 560 lakes selected in 9 core ecozones for a range of lake sizes and land-use impacts.

 - 40 lakes selected for their historical archives or their importance for management purposes.
 This will help to provide a long-term context for understanding new data.